- Biomonitoring for the 21st Century: Integrating Next-Generation Sequencing Into Ecological Network Analysis

 Adriana De Palma, Katia S. Ortiz, Phillip A. Martin, Amy Chadwick, Guillermo Gilbert, Amanda E. Bates, Luca Börger, Sara Contu, Samantha L.L.
 Hill and Andy Purvis

-Ecological Biomonitoring, Volume 58, the latest release in the Advances in Ecological Research series, is the first part of a thematic on ecological biomonitoring, including specific chapters that cover Aquatic volatile metabolomics – using trace gases to examine ecological processes,
+NEXT GENERATION BIOMONITORING: Part 1, Volume 58, the latest release in the Advances in Ecological Research series, is the firstpart of a thematic on ecological biomonitoring, including specific chapters that cover Aquatic volatile metabolomics – using trace gases to examine ecological processes,

 Next generation approaches to rapid monitoring Bio-aerosol and the link between human health and environmental microbiology, NGB in Canadian wetlands, Monitoring the biodiversity and functioning of terrestrial systems via high resolution trace gas fluxes, and Computational approaches to gathering biomonitoring data from social media platforms: a superior solution to next generation biomonitoring challenges.

 - Provides information that relates to a thorough understanding of the field